northwest fuchsia society

 Many wonderful hybrids have come from F. triphylla.
 So few of us have the true species however!
 Dominican Republic.

-PHOTO CREDITS: From the US- Patty Finnigan, Ann Tanner, Sandi Jensen, Donna Fellows John Snyder, Delta Farm, San Francisco Botanical Garden.
-U. K.- Fuchsia Research International: Arthur Tickner, Les Blaber; Chile- Roberto Andrés Valenzuela Castillo; France- Alain Afoufa: Société pour le Recherche et l'Acclimatation des espèces botaniques du genre Fuchsia.
+PHOTO CREDITS: From the US- Patty Finnigan, Ann Tanner, Sandi Jensen, Donna Fellows John Snyder, Delta Farm, San Francisco Botanical Garden, Salli Dahl/WFSS.
+U. K.- Fuchsia Research International/ FRI: Arthur Tickner, Les Blaber; Fuchsia Species Conservation Alliance/FUSCA: Dave Green.
+Chile- Roberto Andrés Valenzuela Castillo; France- Alain Afoufa: Société pour le Recherche et l'Acclimatation des espèces botaniques du genre Fuchsia.
 For some, the origins are lost but not the appreciation.

 The Western Fuchsia Species Society, based in Seattle, meets four times a year at various locations in Washington and Oregon.
 Their goal is to preserve, study and grow these wonderful plants.
 They maintain a hardy garden at the Center of Urban Horticulture in Seattle and at Lake Wilderness Arboretum in Maple Valley.
 In addition, they often contribute plants to other public gardens.